WVDevCode/Life_Expectancy_and_GDP/Datasets/Cleaned datasets/Clean_readme.txt

     5. Visualization Projects: Perfect for creating compelling visualizations that illustrate relationships between different metrics, aiding in public understanding and engagement.

-    By leveraging this dataset, users can uncover insights into how different factors influence a country's development, making it a valuable resource for diverse applications across various fields.
+    6. By leveraging this dataset, users can uncover insights into how different factors influence a country's development, making it a valuable resource for diverse applications across various fields.

+    The author of this dataset is Arslaan Siddiqui.